 Ceramic Serving Plate

-Whether it’s a piece of jewelry or your grandmother’s antique tea set, an object deemed “real” silver might not in fact be 100 percent silver.
+Ceramic Serving Plate: Whether it’s a piece of jewelry or your grandmother’s antique tea set, an object deemed “real” silver might not be 100 percent silver.
 Although nearly pure silver exists — about 99.9 percent is possible — pure silver is significantly less useful on its own than when it is mixed with another metal.
-The closer to pure silver gets, the softer it gets too.
-In fact, you could easily bend 99.9 percent pure silver with your hands.
+The closer to pure silver it gets, the softer it gets too.
+You could easily bend 99.9 percent pure silver with your hands.

 Reviews